 Rockridge.
 Upscale, with quirky shops, a burgeoning art scene, and just a few blocks to BART.

 The lower hills are a great middle ground.
-Here you’ll find the bridge between ghetto and upscale.
-Here, you can find both family-oriented neighborhoods and areas of young singles seizing the day, night, and early morning with the drunken intensity of their age.
-As far as crime goes, this area is prone to burglaries, but if you keep everything locked up then you won’t really have to worry about it.
+Here you’ll find the bridge to the upscale.
+Here, you can find both quiet neighborhoods and areas of young singles seizing the day, night, and early morning with the drunken intensity of their age.

 Grand Lake.
 Right by the lake and jam-packed with joggers.

 Trestle Glen.
 Tight-knit and walkable.

 Glenview.
 Absolutely charming.